-Play through the puzzles to find any potential problem areas for your class.
+Play through the puzzles to find any potential problem areas for your class.Make sure every student has a journal.

-- Think-Pair-Share: Think of hobby, sport, or activity that you know how to do well.
+- ♠ Think-Pair-Share: Think of hobby, sport, or activity that you know how to do well.
 What does it take to do it well?
 Are there times when you need think about multiple things or perform different actions at the same time? - What parts of your body are you using?
 Does this change at different points? - Are there times when you need to stop one action before you can begin another?
 (For example, you must stop dribbling the basketball before you can shoot.)

-Discussion
+Discussion Goal

-Goal: Help students think about times when they must keep of multiple tasks or instructions simultaneously.
+Goal: Help students think about times when they must keep track of multiple tasks or instructions simultaneously.
 The main activity will get students performing silly actions, either in sequence or simultaneously.
-This will eventually lead to connections about a new way to write programs, but you don't need to the discussion there yet.
+This will eventually lead to connections about a new way to write programs, but you don't need to get the discussion there yet.